The Etiquette of Bowls

 - If measuring, allow your opposition player the opportunity to check the result to confirm the decision.

 Dress standards are designed to maintain uniformity and add a charm to the playing of the game of bowls.
-BBC has adopted a policy of Mufti dress on all days.
+BBC has adopted a policy of smart casual i dress on all days.
 The exception is when you are representing the Club against other Bowling Clubs or you are playing in a competition event – in those circumstances the following dress code applies in general terms:

 - Long white/cream trousers or track pants with cream/white socks and smooth soled, heel-less shoes.

 - Club shorts of a approved design with a long or short cream/white socks and shoes as above.